 the retailer may require the small customer to pay for the cost of the check or test if the check or test shows that the meter or metering data was not faulty or incorrect.

-Note: Additional obligations in relation to meter testing are contained in the Electricity Metering Code and Gas Distribution Code of Practice.
+Note: Additional obligations in relation to meter testing are contained in the Gas Distribution Code of Practice and the National Electricity Rules.

 For the purposes of subclause (5), a small customer request made under clause 59(5) is not to be treated as a request for the meter reading or metering data to be checked or the meter tested.